btparker70/Height-Measurer/README.md

 tan C * Base = Height
 </p>

-Let's say we're 10 feet away from our tree and when we look at the top of the tree our angle of vision is 63degrees.
+Let's say we're 10 feet away from our tree and when we look at the top of the tree our angle of vision is 63 degrees.
 Using the forumula above, we can solve for height and get 20 feet!